your-trickster/your-trickster.github.io/wiki/dichotomies.md

 ### Progress vs Outcome

-- progress types focus more on the getting to the goal itself {[creatives, obligators](https://your-trickster.github.io/tetrachotomies#interaction-styles)};
+- progress types focus more on the getting to the goal itself {[creatives, obligatives](https://your-trickster.github.io/tetrachotomies#interaction-styles)};
-- outcome types focus more on the products and the end results {[dominants, tamers](https://your-trickster.github.io/tetrachotomies#interaction-styles)}.
+- outcome types focus more on the products and the end results {[dominants, supportives](https://your-trickster.github.io/tetrachotomies#interaction-styles)}.

+Note: the description is hypothetical.

 ### Pragmatic vs Idealistic